Who is Responsible for PFAS Contamination?

 How Do I Know if My Area Has Been Contaminated?

 Simply Google “PFAS contamination” and the name of your city.
 If there’s any mention of PFAS contamination, contact our law firm immediately so we can investigate the matter.

 How Do I Know if My Illness is Linked to PFAS Contamination?

 If you or a loved one has been diagnosed with cancer, liver damage, thyroid damage, decreased fertility, or high cholesterol, and your area has been linked to PFAS contamination, your injury may be associated.
 Contact our lawyers immediately so we can clarify further.

-Related Article: What Compensation Can I Get if I Sue for PFAS Damages?
+Related Article: Compensation for PFAS Damages

 How Do You Fight PFAS?

 According to the CDC, PFAS are at low levels in some foods and in the environment (air, water, soil, etc.), so completely eliminating exposure is unrealistic.
 However, this doesn’t mean you can’t take action to reduce your risk of exposure.